George Miskovsky

-George Miskovsky was an American politician who served in the Oklahoma House of Representatives and the Oklahoma Senate.
+George Josef Miskovsky was an American politician who served in the Oklahoma House of Representatives and the Oklahoma Senate.

 Biography

+George Miskovsky was born on February 13, 1919, in Oklahoma City to Frank Miskovsky and Mary Bourek.
+He graduated from the University of Oklahoma College of Law in 1936.

 A member of the Democratic Party, Miskovsky represented Oklahoma County in the Oklahoma House from 1939 to 1943.
 He later represented the 14th district of the Oklahoma Senate from 1951 to 1961.
 He ran in the 1978 United States Senate election in Oklahoma, but lost to David Boren.

+Miskovsky died on January 17, 1995, at the age of 84.